Remember and Forget Experience Replay for Multi-Agent Reinforcement Learning: SISL Environments

 Finally, we discuss the results on the Pursuit benchmark.
-In discrete action domains the need for MARL becomes evident, as the number of possible actions grows exponentially with the number of agents.
 The negative effect arising from the credit assignment problem (LDCo) is larger than when correlating the update (FDI), which is contrary to our findings in Waterworld.
 Combining both assumptions (FDCo) still is the worst performing alternative.
-As can be seen in \cref{fig:sota}, the present best performing alternative outperforms the state of the art (a MA version of ApeX DQN~\cite{horgan2018distributed}).
-Comparing the maximal achieved returns (see \cref{Tab:comparison} shows that ReF-ER MARL provides a 1.6X higher return.
+As can be seen in \cref{Tab:comparison}, the present best performing alternative outperforms the state of the art (a MA version of ApeX DQN~\cite{Horgan2018}).
+Comparing the maximal achieved mean returns shows that ReF-ER MARL provides 1.6X higher return.